Nikhil-Wani/Fundamentals-of-Mean-Stack/README.md

 5. No buffering: Node.js cuts down the overall processing time while uploading audio and video files.
 Node.js applications never buffer any data.
 These applications simply output the data in chunks.
 6. Open source: Node.js has an open source community which has produced many excellent modules to add additional capabilities to Node.js applications.
 7. License: Node.js is released under the MIT license.

+# Expressjs

+<b>What is Express.js</b>

+Express is a fast, assertive, essential and moderate web framework of Node.js.
+You can assume express as a layer built on the top of the Node.js that helps manage a server and routes.
+It provides a robust set of features to develop web and mobile applications.

+<b>Let's see some of the core features of Express framework:</b>

+1. It can be used to design single-page, multi-page and hybrid web applications.
+2. It allows to setup middlewares to respond to HTTP Requests.
+3. It defines a routing table which is used to perform different actions based on HTTP method and URL.
+4. It allows to dynamically render HTML Pages based on passing arguments to templates.

+<b>Why use Express</b>

+1. Ultra fast I/O
+2. Asynchronous and single threaded
+3. MVC like structure
+4. Robust API makes routing easy

+# Angularjs

+</b>What is AngularJS<b>
+Angular JS is an open source JavaScript framework that is used to build web applications.
+It can be freely used, changed and shared by anyone.

+Angular Js is developed by Google.

+It is an excellent framework for building single phase applications and line of business applications.

+<b>Advantage of AngularJS</b>

+There are a lot of JavaScript frameworks for building web applications.
+So, it is a genuine question, why to use Angular JS.

+Following are the advantages of AngularJS over other JavaScript frameworks:

+1. Dependency Injection: Dependency Injection specifies a design pattern in which components are given their dependencies instead of hard coding them within the component.
+2. Two way data binding: AngularJS creates a two way data-binding between the select element and the orderProp model. orderProp is then used as the input for the orderBy filter.
+3. Testing: Angular JS is designed in a way that we can test right from the start.
+So, it is very easy to test any of its components through unit testing and end-to-end testing.
+4. Model View Controller: In Angular JS, it is very easy to develop application in a clean MVC way.
+You just have to split your application code into MVC components i.e. Model, View and the Controller.
+5. Directives, filters, modules, routes etc.

+# Reactjs

+</b>Why learn ReactJS?</b>

+Today, many JavaScript frameworks are available in the market(like angular, node), but still, React came into the market and gained popularity amongst them.
+The previous frameworks follow the traditional data flow structure, which uses the DOM (Document Object Model).
+DOM is an object which is created by the browser each time a web page is loaded.
+It dynamically adds or removes the data at the back end and when any modifications were done, then each time a new DOM is created for the same page.
+This repeated creation of DOM makes unnecessary memory wastage and reduces the performance of the application.

+Therefore, a new technology ReactJS framework invented which remove this drawback.
+ReactJS allows you to divide your entire application into various components.
+ReactJS still used the same traditional data flow, but it is not directly operating on the browser's Document Object Model (DOM) immediately; instead, it operates on a virtual DOM.
+It means rather than manipulating the document in a browser after changes to our data, it resolves changes on a DOM built and run entirely in memory.
+After the virtual DOM has been updated, React determines what changes made to the actual browser's DOM.
+The React Virtual DOM exists entirely in memory and is a representation of the web browser's DOM.
+Due to this, when we write a React component, we did not write directly to the DOM; instead, we are writing virtual components that react will turn into the DOM.

+# Vuejs

+Vue.js is an open-source progressive JavaScript framework used to develop interactive web user interfaces and single-page applications.
+Vue.js is mainly focused on the view part of the application that is also called front end development.
+Vue.js is going popular day by day because it is very easy to integrate with other projects and libraries.
+It is very simple to install and use.
+Even beginners can understand it easily and start building their own user interfaces.

+<b>What is Vue.js?</b>
+Vue.js is an open-source progressive JavaScript framework used to develop interactive web user interfaces and single-page applications (SPAs).
+Vue.js is commonly referred to as Vue and pronounced as "view.js" or "view."

+<b>What is a Single Page Application (SPA)?</b>

+A single page application or SPA is a web application or a website that provides users a very fluid, reactive, and fast experience similar to a desktop application.
+A single page application contains a menu, buttons, and blocks on a single page.
+When a user clicks on any of them, it dynamically rewrites the current page rather than loading entire new pages from a server.
+That's the reason behind its reactive fast speed.

+Vue is basically developed for frontend development, so it has to deal with a lot of HTML, JavaScript, and CSS files.
+Vue.js facilitates users to extend HTML with HTML attributes called directives.
+Vue.js provides built-in directives and a lot of user-defined directives to enhance functionality to HTML applications.